Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20240123: The output_pin `static_value` parameter is deprecated.
+Replace with `value` and `shutdown_value` parameters.
+The option will be removed in the near future.

 20231216: The `[hall_filament_width_sensor]` is changed to trigger filament runout when the thickness of the filament exceeds `max_diameter`.
 The maximum diameter defaults to `default_nominal_filament_diameter + max_difference`.
 See